 That’s great, but merely counting trees without using the information to create meaningful change isn’t going to get us out of the mess we’re already in.
 Unfortunately, things have already gone too far.
 It’s going to take some dynamism to begin to turn back the clock.
 The article continues:

-“Governments in Brazil, Peru and Colombia have put in place a system of high-resolution deforestation alerts, but there is little evidence that this information reaches the indigenous communities most affected.”
+Governments in Brazil, Peru and Colombia have put in place a system of high-resolution deforestation alerts, but there is little evidence that this information reaches the indigenous communities most affected.

 It’s bad enough deforestation affects the tree count, but that’s just one part of the picture.
 Native plants and animals, and the homes of indigenous communities are also directly impacted.
 Over 3,000 indigenous territories have been identified within the Amazon Biome.

 A novel idea has been trialed that combines technological know-how with community engagement for a two-pronged approach to combat deforestation.
 It’s a beacon of hope when faced with the inevitable destruction and displacement ahead if things continue on their current, cataclysmic route.
-The BBC article continues:
+The BBC article explains:

-“Indigenous people living in the Peruvian Amazon were equipped by conservation groups with satellite data and smartphones.
+Indigenous people living in the Peruvian Amazon were equipped by conservation groups with satellite data and smartphones.
 They were able to reduce tree losses by half in the first year of the project.
+In this randomised, controlled study, the authors identified 76 remote villages in the Peruvian Amazon, with 36 randomly-assigned to participate in this new monitoring programme.

-"On average, those communities managed to avert 8.8 hectares of deforestation within the first year.
-But the communities that were most threatened, the ones that had more deforestation in the past were the ones pulling more weight and were reducing deforestation more than in others."
+When the researchers examined the impact of the new approach, they found that deforestation dropped by 52% in the first year, and by 21% in the second.
+On average, those communities managed to avert 8.8 hectares of deforestation within the first year.
+But the communities that were most threatened, the ones that had more deforestation in the past were the ones pulling more weight and were reducing deforestation more than in others.

 Importantly, the communities who are directly affected by deforestation in the Amazon welcomed the results of the peer-reviewed study, which was among the first of its kind to show the benefits of empowering local communities.